Working analysis · May 2026

 Sources for this section

 1. Special Education Department Update, Troy School District Board of Education Workshop, October 7, 2025.
 16-slide deck presented by the SpEd leadership team.
 Slides 13-15 contain the five-year Special Education Funding History showing total revenue, expenditures by category, and the General Fund subsidy (FY21-FY25).
-Presentation (large file on R2).
+Oct 7, 2025 — Special Education Department Update.

 2. "Report calls for overhaul of Michigan special education funding system", Chalkbeat Detroit, October 30, 2025.
 Coverage of a state-commissioned report (Michigan Legislature, 2024) finding that Michigan reimburses only 28.6% of district SpEd costs — among the lowest rates in the country.
 Proposes tiered funding ($11K low-needs / $39K intensive) plus an 80% reimbursement above $57,615/student threshold, phased over six years at $4.55B.
 Read article.

 3. "Improving Outcomes and Equity for Students with Disabilities and Other Students who Struggle" — Troy School District.
 New Solutions K12 (Nathan Levenson, principal), December 2023.
 32-page review based on 130+ stakeholder interviews.
 Page 11 notes the district "currently spends over two million dollars on student support aides… plus 100 contracted full-time paraprofessionals" and explicitly recommends reducing this through attrition: "fewer paraprofessionals or student support aides will be needed."
-Read the full report.
+Dec 8, 2023 — Improving Outcomes and Equity for Students with Disabilities and Other Students who Struggle.

 · · ·